The insider problem in the trinomial model: a discrete-time jump process approach: Preliminaries and theoretical tools

-In the market model defined above, we introduce two agents with different levels of information; the first one, the \textit{ordinary agent}, bases her investment decisions on the public flow whereas the second one, called \textit{insider}, possesses from the outset extra information.
-This difference translates mathematically into the introduction of two distinct filtrations: the ordinary agent's information level corresponds to the initial filtration $\F$ (i.e. her knowledge at time $t\in\T$ is given by $\F_{t}$) whereas the insider disposes at time $t\in\T$ an information given by the $\sigma$-algebra $\G_{t}$ defined via the initial enlargement
+The first agent, known as the \textit{ordinary agent}, makes investment decisions based on the publicly available information.
+On the other hand, the second agent, referred to as the \textit{insider}, possesses additional information right from the start.
+To distinguish between their information sets, we introduce two separate filtrations: the ordinary agent's information level corresponds to the initial filtration $\F$ (i.e., her knowledge at time $t\in\id{0}{T}$ is given by $\F_{t}$) whereas the insider disposes at any time $t\in\id{0}{T}$ an information given by the $\sigma$-algebra $\G_{t}$ defined via the initial enlargement

-where $\Gm$ is a $\F_T$-measurable random variable with values in a countable (in fact finite since $\eta$ is a finite measure on $\Xb$) space $(\Gamma,\mathscr G)$ that encodes the information overload enjoyed by the insider.
-Her filtration is then denoted by $\G:=(\G_{t})_{t\in\T}$.
-The crucial point in order to make computations from insider's point of view, is the study of the preservation of (semi)martingales within this information enrichment. \\ Throughout this section we consider a market model $(\T,\F,\gP,\Sm)$.
-The \textit{enlarged market model} where both the ordinary agent (with information flow given by $\F$) and the insider (with information flow given by $\G$) trade will be referred to as $(\T,\F,\G,\gP,\Sm)$. \begin{remark} All the results stated in sections 3 and 4.1 hold for any probability measure $\M$ in the non-void (see subsection \ref{ternary_model_subsec}) set $\sP^\F$ of martingale measures equivalent to $\gP$.
-With no loss of generality, we give these results with respect to the $\F$-martingale measure of special interest (see section 4) $\wP$ defined by $\wP=(1-\lambda)\bullet\gPc+\lambda\bullet\wPb$ i.e. such that for any $t\in\T^*$,

-Moreover, the results stated in sections 3 and 4.1 can be also obtained in the binomial model by replacing \textit{mutatis mutandis} $\gP$ and $\wP$ respectively by $\gPb$ and $\wPb$ where $\wPb$ is the unique risk-neutral measure defined by \eqref{risk-neutral_measure_bi_eq}. \end{remark}